dataiku/dss-visual-edit/docs/get-started-crud-python-api.md

 )
 ```

-`editable_column_names` can contain names of columns found in the original dataset, and names of new columns as well.
+`editable_column_names` can contain names of columns found in the original dataset, and names of new columns that don't exist yet.

 ## Perform CRUD operations